 - You can make a maximum of three appointments for this service.
-You should therefore be thoroughly prepared for these appointments (formulate your questions, think about criteria for your companies, M&A-deals, IPO's etc, take a look at the manuals and movies of Get started with financial data, and gather when possible identifiers).
+You should therefore be thoroughly prepared for these appointments (formulate your questions, think about criteria for your companies, M&A-deals, IPO's etc, take a look at the manuals, and gather when possible identifiers).

 - If you do not show up within ten minutes of the appointed time, the appointment will be cancelled.

 - If no valid reason can be given for breaking an appointment, you will be excluded from this service.